14 Days - 13 Nights

 Breakfast in the hotel.
 We visit the city and after go Yavi, known for its historic chapel.
 La Quiaca is on the Bolivian border with its sister Bolivian town of Villazón and they are connected by an international bridge.
 At the beginning of the 20th century a railroad was built from La Puna to La Quiaca and here it crosses the river Quiaca by a viaduct of three arches.

 La Quiaca has developed over time and became important from the middle of the last century.
 There is an incessant transfer of people from the Altiplano Andino, typified by their puneña clothing.
 We also visit the Yavi, another important north eastern town due to its historical routes and then cross the bridge to get to know the Bolivian town of Villazón.
 We will return to San Salvador de Jujuy.
+If you want to see other excursion options in Jujuy, click here: Tours in Jujuy.

 Day 14 - San Salvador de Jujuy - Return to Buenos Aires